Otherwise, your team is seen as little more than box tickers whose job it is to disrupt workflows, point out shortcomings, and hinder productivity.

 It doesn’t have to be this way.

-No-code mobile quality inspection software solves the paper problem.
-It not only simplifies and streamlines your inspection processes, but increases their value by delivering data-driven insights.
+A field inspection management software platform solves the paper problem.
+It not only simplifies and streamlines your quality inspection processes, but increases their value by delivering data-driven insights.

 And that means that every team member, no matter how new, gets exactly the same step-by-step instructions, and can use pick-lists to select an answer to create consistent data between inspectors.
 You can even create mandatory fields — for example, if damage is noted, you can require the inspector to take a photo.

-With a no-code quality inspection software platform, all of the data you need is collected in one place, so there’s no going back and matching up records with photos or other data types.
+With a field inspection management platform, all of the quality inspection data you need is collected in one place, so there’s no going back and matching up records with photos or other data types.
 And as soon as your team members complete an inspection and sync it to the cloud, that information is immediately accessible.
 No waiting for data transcription, or even for the inspector to come back to the office with the completed checklist.

 In fact, you can even kick off processes automatically based on the results of a quality inspection.
 For instance, with workflow automation, a maintenance crew can get an SMS notification when a machine is out of calibration any time an inspector checks the "out of calibration" box during an inspection.
 She doesn't have to do anything to ensure that the notification gets sent.
 The app can also send reports to stakeholders directly from the field or push inspection data into external applications for bigger-picture insights.